Hypothyroidism - Prevention

 Lifestyle Adjustments

-• Establish a daily 15-minute mindfulness practice habit
+• Establish a daily 15-minute mindfulness practice

 Dietary Recommendations

-Intake of Key Nutrients
+Key Nutrients Intake

-Balancing Iodine Intake
+Balanced Iodine Intake

 Physical Activity Guidelines

-Controlling Exercise Intensity
+Exercise Intensity Control

-Excessive exercise may lead to abnormal thyroid hormone secretion.
-It is recommended to use a heart rate monitor to keep heart rate within the target zone (60-70% of maximum heart rate).
-Older adults or those at high risk for thyroid disease should consult a physician before starting a new exercise program.
+Overexertion may lead to abnormal thyroid hormone secretion.
+Use a heart rate monitor to keep your heart rate within the target zone (60-70% of maximum heart rate).
+Older adults or those at high risk of thyroid disease should consult their physician before starting new exercise programs.

 Regular Screening